jbe456/arch-tips/prepare.md

       - Aptio Setup Utility - American Megatrends: under the "Security" tab, set "Secure Boot Control" to disabled: https://www.asus.com/support/FAQ/1013017/

+1. Edit the boot order to place the USB at the top of the list

 ## For Windows OS

 1. Double check the PC motherboard firmware "BIOS mode" is [UEFI](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface).
 This should be the case with Windows 10.